ably77/Standard-OCP-Workshop/Lab1.2-Cluster_Installation_AWS/README.md

-# Lab 1 - Installing OCP on Azure
+# Lab 1 - Installing OCP on AWS

 ## About this Workshop